jkransen/fijnstof/Configuration.md

 ## interval

 The amount of seconds to aggregate measurements and send as one.
-The average of the values is taken.
+The average of the collected measurements is taken.
 Time interval is best effort, don't count on precision.

 ## domoticz